hereticsas/t3s/README.md

 Finally, edit the `config.py` file to suit your needs:
-1. set the `${SERVER_NAME}` to the address and port of your API in the form: `{@server:port}` (e.g. `127.0.0.1:5000`)
+1. set the `${SERVER_NAME}` to the address and port of your API in the form: `{@server:port}` (e.g. `127.0.0.1:5000`) *Note: if you want, you can also set your site title here!*
 2. choose your server configuration: `default`, `dev`, `testing` or `production` and set it in the `configure_app()` function
-3. configure your TensorFlow model by setting the `${TF_MODEL_DIR}` directory
+3. configure your TensorFlow models by setting the `TF_MODELS` Python dictionary:
+    - set the `dir` to the `${TF_MODEL_DIR}` directory containing your different models in separate subfolders
-4. specify your feature computing mode:
+    - specify your feature computing mode:

 The T3S is primarily designed only for model prediction and not feature computing, meaning you can pre-process your data and extract your feature values in whatever you wish, then send them to the API as a JSON-formatted string.
-To use this raw mode, you need to set the `TF_EXTRACTOR` variable to `None`.
+This raw mode is used by default for the models.

 However, if you would rather keep it all in the same place, you can also provide a custom features extractor.
-This extractor should be a class that inherits from the `T3T3SExtractor` abstract class and holds specific implementations of the `check_data()` and `compute_features()` functions.
+This extractor should be a class that inherits from the `T3SExtractor` abstract class and holds specific implementations of the `check_data()` and `compute_features()` functions.
 *Note: the `extract()` function should not be touched since it runs the process independently from your model.*
-To use this personalized mode, you need to set the `TF_EXTRACTOR` variable to your custom extractor class.
+To use this personalized mode, you need to add a key in the `extractors` field of the `TF_MODELS` variable set to your custom extractor class.

 ### Running the server
 To start the server, simply run: `python api.py`.